How to Become a Good Merchandiser Tips

 3. Product development (Sampling).

-4. Develop new product line for a new season.
+4. Develop a new product line for a new season.

 5. Finalize technical parameters like fabric and trim details.